 Choices, Choices, Choices

 Phase III clinical trials continue to test a treatment’s efficacy and safety, but in still larger groups of patients.
 Bigger groups mean more statistically significant results.
 As in Phase II, the trials have traditionally been randomized, double-blind studies.
 If the investigational drug appears to work, patients are allowed to continue taking the medication after the trial ends, before regulatory approval.
-This is an example of what doctors and other medical professionals call compassionate use.

 Choices, choices, choices… In addition to randomized, double-blind trials, researchers have other study designs at their disposal, which we will explore below.